 Toddlers (18 to 36 months old)

-• Introduce longer hardboard and paperback picture books at this stage.
+- Introduce longer board and paperback picture books at this stage.
 Choose those with familiar images and some words or short sentences.

-• Do not worry if you don’t finish a book the first time.
-It is easy for toddlers to get distracted.
+- Don’t worry if you don’t finish a book the first time.
+It’s easy for toddlers to get distracted.
 When you share the book again, review what you read before and continue.
 The repetition helps children with comprehension and vocabulary.

 Here are three of our favorites: